Dsc440/Shoplifting_Activity_Detection_Model/README.md

 ## Customization

-You can customize the model further by training it on your own dataset or adjusting hyperparameters in the code.
-Refer to the model architecture in `shoplifting_model.py` for more details.
+You can customize the model further by training it on your own dataset.
+If you wish to use the dataset we used for training, you can find it [here](https://data.mendeley.com/datasets/r3yjf35hzr/1).
+The dataset consists of labeled examples of shoplifting activity in CCTV footage.

+To train the model on your own dataset, follow these steps:

+1. Download the dataset from [this link](https://data.mendeley.com/datasets/r3yjf35hzr/1).

+2. Preprocess your dataset to ensure it has the required structure for training.
+You may need to adapt the data loading and preprocessing steps in the code accordingly.

+3. Train the model using the updated dataset.
+You can adjust hyperparameters, such as the number of epochs, learning rate, and model architecture, to fine-tune the performance based on your specific data.

+Refer to the `convlstmtry.ipynb` file for details on the model architecture and training process.

 ## Model Training and Evaluation